-- The main component in the environment of a Turing machine is an infinite sequence of cells, each capable of holding a single symbol (i.e., member of a finite set $\Sigma \supset \{0,1\}$).
-In addition, he environment contains the current location of the machine on this sequence, and the internal state of the machine (which is a member of a finite set Q).
-The aforementioned sequence of cells is called the tape, and its contents combined with the machine's location and internal state is called the instantaneous configuration of the machine. - The Turing machine itself consists of a finite rule (i.e., a finite function), called the transition function, which is defined over the set of all possible symbol-state pairs.
-Specifically, the transition function is a mapping from Σ × Q to Σ × Q × {-1,0,+1}, where {-1,+1,0} correspond to a movement instruction (which is either "left" or "right" or "stay", respectively).
-In addition, the machine's description specifies an initial state and a halting state, and the computation of the machine halts when the machine enters its halting state.1
+- The main component in the environment of a Turing machine is an infinite sequence of cells, each capable of holding a single symbol (i.e., member of a finite set $\Sigma \supset \{0,1\}$ ).
+In addition, the environment contains the current location of the machine on this sequence, and the internal state of the machine (which is a member of a finite set Q).
+The aforementioned sequence of cells is called the tape, and its contents combined with the machine's location and its internal state is called the instantaneous configuration of the machine. - The Turing machine itself consists of a finite rule (i.e., a finite function), called the transition function, which is defined over the set of all possible symbolstate pairs.
+Specifically, the transition function is a mapping from $\Sigma \times Q$ to $\Sigma \times Q \times \{-1, 0, +1\}$ , where $\{-1, +1, 0\}$ correspond to a movement instruction (which is either "left" or "right" or "stay", respectively).
+In addition, the machine's description specifies an initial state and a halting state, and the computation of the machine halts when the machine enters its halting state.